Frequently Asked Questions

 Q. Are the students Japanese?
 Is the conversation of children outside of class in English?
 Japanese?

-All students currently have Japanese nationality.
+The majority of students currently have Japanese nationality.
 Therefore, if left alone during the break, students are more likely to communicate in Japanese, so we encourage them actively to communicate in English.

 Q. What is your career path after graduation?
 Does it affect the advancement to junior high school and high school in Japan?